 So, the student's mere presence prevented a ghost from entering through the door when it was closed, a feat that Yogananda himself was unable to do -

 For many years Yogananda feared ghosts.
-But the worst ghosts Yogananda met might have been unrecognised to him and many more, if his aged guru diagnosed it right.
+But maybe he should have feared a ghoul or two too, if his aged guru diagnosed it right.

 A ghoul on Yogananda's back - a revealing tale

 When Yogananda was in his forties, his brother Bishnu Charan wanted Yogananda to stop his heart at a gathering of millionaire merchants to demonstrate an extraordinary and inhuman ability and thus clear the way for financial funding.
 After the attempt, Bishnu Charan disappointedly said that Yogananda had "ruined everything.
 He wasn't able to stop his heart from beating."

 Nothing about this failure was made public at the time.
 However, one evening Yukteswar commented about his disciple Yogananda, "He has a disease – where a ghoul comes and sits on his back.
 First there was Basu-ghoul, and now Bishtu [Bishnu]-ghoul is sitting on his back."

 Hearing this directly from Yukteswar's mouth, the writer of the Yogananda biography was completely dumbfounded – speechless.
 However, he does not tell how much that was required for it.
 Maybe the Yogananda biographer was an easily baffled man.

 (Dasgupta 2006, 83).